carpentries/workbench-docker/README.md

 If the container is already running, run `docker compose down`.

-Run `docker compose --build -d` to rebuild the image.
+Then run `docker compose --build -d` to rebuild the image.

 ## Adding extra dependencies